 - a red streak leaving the burned area

-- the burn begins to drain yellow or green liquid
+- the burn beginning to drain yellow or green liquid

 - a change in the color and general appearance of the burned area

-Scarring is not usually a problem with a first-degree burn.
+Scarring is not usually a problem following a first degree burn.

-The reason for this is that scars only form when the lower layer of the skin is damaged, and first-degree burns do not usually penetrate that far into the skin.
-They also tend to heal in less than 10 days, and, according to the Phoenix Society for Burn Survivors, burns which heal that rapidly do not usually leave scars.
+The reason for this is that scars only form when the lower layer of the skin becomes damaged, and first degree burns do not usually penetrate that far into the skin.

-However, always take extra care with sensitive, damaged skin.
-If skin in the affected area begins to peel, leave it to shed naturally, as pulling it off might be painful and cause scarring.
+However, people should always take extra care with sensitive, damaged skin.
+If the skin in the affected area begins to peel, it is best to leave it to shed naturally, as pulling it off might be painful and cause scarring.

 Sometimes, the burned area can itch during recovery.
 Although the itching might be uncomfortable, it is a regular part of healing.
-Skin moisturizers and OTC antihistamines, such as Benadryl, can help reduce the discomfort.
+Skin moisturizers and OTC antihistamines, such as diphenhydramine (Benadryl), can help reduce the discomfort.
 A person should refrain from scratching the itch, as this could further damage the skin and risk scarring.